ozyurtf/io-scheduler/README.md

 ```

-Bus in here is a hardware component and it consists of a set of parallel wires on the motherboard along with supporting circuitry and protocols.
+Bus in here there is a hardware component and it consists of a set of parallel wires on the motherboard along with supporting circuitry and protocols.
 These wires carry electrical signals and through these signals data, address, and signals are carried between the CPU, memory, and IO devices, and communication between these components is handled this way.

 **IO controller**, also known as peripheral controller, is another **hardware component**.
 It **manages the communication and data transfer between the CPU and IO devices such as disk, network**.
 It acts like an **intermediate layer between the IO devices and CPU** and thanks to these IO devices, the CPU doesn't have to control & communicate with the IO devices directly.